-- 53. In December 2015, GASB issued Statement No. 78, Pensions Provided through Certain Multiple-Employer Defined Benefit Pension Plans, which addresses a practice issue regarding the scope and applicability of Statement No. 68, Accounting and Financial Reporting for Pensions.
-The provisions in Statement No. 78 are effective for fiscal years beginning after December 15, 2015.
+- 50. In November 2016, GASB issued Statement No. 83, Certain Asset Retirement Obligations, which addresses accounting and financial reporting for certain asset retirement obligations (AROs) associated with the retirement of a tangible capital asset.
+The provisions in Statement No. 83 are effective for fiscal years beginning after June 15, 2018.
+Management does not believe that the implementation of this statement will have a material effect on the financial statements. - 51.
+In January 2017, GASB issued Statement No. 84, Fiduciary Activities, which establishes criteria for identifying fiduciary activities of all state and local governments.
+The provisions in Statement No. 84 are effective for fiscal years beginning after December 15, 2018.
+Management does not believe that the implementation of this statement will have a material effect on the financial statements. - 52.
+In June 2017, GASB issued Statement No. 87, Leases, which establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
+The provisions in Statement No. 87 are effective for fiscal years beginning after December 15, 2019.
+Management has yet to determine whether the implementation of this statement will have a material effect on the financial statements. - 53.
+In April 2018, GASB issued Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, which improves the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
+The provisions in Statement No. 88 are effective for fiscal years beginning after June 15, 2018.
 Management does not believe that the implementation of this statement will have a material effect on the financial statements. - 54.
-In January 2016, GASB issued Statement No. 80, Blending Requirements for Certain Component Units an amendment of GASB Statement No. 14, which improves financial reporting by clarifying the financial statement presentation requirements for certain component units.
-The provisions in Statement No. 80 are effective for fiscal years beginning after June 15, 2016.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements. - 55.
-In March 2016, GASB issued Statement No. 81, Irrevocable Split-Interest Agreements, which improves accounting and financial reporting for irrevocable split-interest agreements by providing recognition and measurement guidance for situations in which a government is a beneficiary of the agreement.
-The provisions in Statement No. 81 are effective for fiscal years beginning after December 15, 2016.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements. - 56.
-In March 2016, GASB issued Statement No. 82, Pension Issues an amendment of GASB Statements No. 67, No. 68, and No. 73, which addresses issues regarding (1) the presentation of payroll-related measures in required supplementary information, (2) the selection of assumptions and the treatment of deviations from the guidance in an Actuarial Standard of Practice for financial reporting purposes, and (3) the classification of payments made by employers to satisfy employee (plan member) contribution requirements.
-The provisions in Statement No. 82 are effective for fiscal years beginning after June 15, 2016.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements.
+In June 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the